maarten-pennings/isa6502/README.md

 # define PSTR(s) ((const PROGMEM char *)(s))
 ```

-So letting a pointer `s` point to characters in PROGMEMT is now written as
+So letting a pointer `s` point to characters in PROGMEM is now written as

 ```cpp
 const char * s = PSTR("Content");